bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.09 Doing All Animations at Once" alt="2.09 Doing All Animations at Once." />

-For next button on Example 4, we want to make all of these animations happen at the same time.
+<p>For next button on Example 4, we want to make all of these animations
+happen at the same time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 199. example 4 - doing all animations at once (117) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">